Beach-Launch-Team-CSULB/BLTSIM/README.md

 We do not want to define blocks in this model.
 Instead we will want to use Simulink Libraries, and only add linked blocks to the main model.

+## How to Use
+The main MATLAB files are contained in the /MATLAB directory.
+Upon opening MATLAB in that folder, run 'initMatlab.m' in order to properly initialize your session.
+Currently all it does is add any subfolders on /MATLAB to your active path, but I anticipate more will be added to this script in the future.

 ## How to Use with Git

 The main branch for the sim is called 'main'.
 Do not work in this branch.